Yid: Usage in European football

 In 2011, comedian David Baddiel started an antisemitism campaign against the use of the word in football, and debates continued in 2013 when the Football Association warned that supporters who used the word could face criminal charges.
-Prime Minister David Cameron, however, said that it was not anti-Semitic when Spurs fans used the word, while Baddiel argued that the word is derogatory.
+Prime Minister David Cameron, however, said that it was not antisemitic when Spurs fans used the word, while Baddiel argued that the word is derogatory.
 In 2014, the Crown Prosecution Service dropped charges against Tottenham fans for chanting the words as it considered such words as used by Tottenham fans could not legally be counted as 'threatening, abusive or insulting'.

-In February 2020, The Oxford English Dictionary expanded its definition of the word 'Yid' to include a "supporter of or player for Tottenham Hotspur...
+In February 2020, the Oxford English Dictionary expanded its definition of the word 'Yid' to include a "supporter of or player for Tottenham Hotspur....
 Originally and frequently derogatory and offensive, though later also often as a self-designation".
 It also added the closely related word 'Yiddo' to its latest edition.
 The club criticised the inclusion as "misleading" as the dictionary does not "distinguish the contexts in which the term is and is not offensive", it said: "As a club we have never accommodated the use of the Y-word on any club channels or in club stores".
 The "yiddo" entry of the Oxford English Dictionary has since added a note that it is sometimes used as a self-designation by Tottenham Hotspur supporters "now usually without derogatory connotations", as further clarification to its statement "Usually derogatory and offensive".

 In 2019, Tottenham Hotspur conducted a consultation and received 23,000 responses from fans about the use of the word.
 The club conducted the second phase after a pause due to Covid-19, and in 2022, concluded, "We recognise how these members of our fanbase feel and we also believe it is time to move on from associating this term with our Club."